sbowman/migrations/README.md

 The migrations package simply passes the raw SQL in the appropriate section ("up" or "down"), to the database.
-The SQL calls are wrapped in a single transaction, so that if there's a problem with the SQL, the database can rollback the entire migration.
+The SQL calls are wrapped in a single transaction, so that if there's a problem with the SQL, the database can rollback the entire migration (_see below to disable these transactions for special cases_).

-Some databases, such as PostgreSQL, support nearly all schema modification commands (CREATE TABLE, ALTER TABLE, etc.) in a transaction.
+Some databases, such as PostgreSQL, support nearly all schema modification commands (`CREATE TABLE`, `ALTER TABLE`, etc.) in a transaction.
 Databases like MySQL have some support for this.
 Your mileage may vary, but if your database doesn't support transactioned schema modifications, you may have to manually repair your databases should a migration partially fail.
 This is another